 Blandford recalls a heartwarming story where she collected old jeans, and then brought them to the senior center where they then made toys for an animal shelter.
 This is a win-win situation, as the seniors helping can feel great about doing something for someone else, and the animals at the pet shelters will have new toys to play with.

 Think about non-profits or groups that you’re involved with, and chances are there’s a way that they can help.
 Whether you’re involved with yoga or a bike club, having a group of people that can come together to help is a great opportunity.

 One meaningful fostering program that Blandford mentioned is fostering for local domestic violence victims.
 A victim with a pet “often won’t leave their abuser because they’re afraid to leave their pet,” explains Blandford.
-Fostering a pet until the victim can find a place to live and reunite with their pet is an impactful way to make a difference in the life of the animal and the person.
+Fostering a pet until the victim can find a place to live and reunite with their pet is an impactful way to make a difference in the life of the animal and their pet parent.

-“Education is really big for shelters,” says Blandford.
-“You can help them educate about the importance of different programs,” she adds.
+"Education is really big for shelters," says Blandford.
+“You can help them educate about the importance of different programs,” she says.
 For instance, Trap-Neuter-Release (TNR) programs can have a huge impact on the number of cats brought to animal rescues.
-This is where people humanely trap feral cats, bring them to the veterinarian to be spayed or neutered and vaccinated, and then safely return them to the outdoors.
+In this initiative, people humanely trap feral cats, bring them to the veterinarian to be spayed or neutered and vaccinated and then safely return them to the outdoors.
 This vastly reduces the number of cats going into shelters, which makes room for cats and dogs in need of supplies and volunteers.
 The alternative to this has been catching and killing outdoor cats to control their population, so helping people learn about programs such as TNR can make quite a difference.